 14 Swabs + Cleaning Solution

-Safe for all your delicate surfaces – from LCDs, laptops, and phones to cars, tablets, mirrors, glass, glasses, cameras, lenses, gaming gear, etc.
+It is safe for all delicate surfaces, from LCDs, laptops, and phones to cars, tablets, mirrors, glass, cameras, lenses, gaming gear, etc.

 - 14 vacuum-sealed packs